radius-project/design-notes/resources/2023-10-app-graph.md

 We should be able to handle connections that take a resourceID for destination as well as those which take a URL.

 As requirement evolves, we would be able to add properties such as a repository link to a container or a health url and retrieve these as part fo application graph.
-This grapph object could then be consumed by react components to provide the desired UX experience.
+This graph object could then be consumed by react components to provide the desired UX experience.

 ### API design